 Permanent labels are usually sewn, stapled or glued to the furniture and they can usually be found either under the main seat cushion or on the base of the furniture.

 Mattresses and bed bases are not required to bear this type of label.
-However, compliance with the ignitability tests may be shown by a label stating compliance with BS 7177.
+However, compliance with the ignitability tests may be shown by a label stating compliance with British Standard BS 7177: Specification for resistance to ignition of mattresses, mattress pads, divans and bed bases.
 This label has a blue border with white lettering and black cigarette and flame symbols.